JavaScript Set

 // Duplicates are automatically removed

-To create a Set, use new Set().
-You can pass in an array to start with some values, or create an empty Set and add to it later.
+Create a Set with new Set().
+You can start from an array, or create an empty Set and add values as your program runs.

 // Empty Set